miguel-arana/is448-project/README.md

  5. Stephen Otto

 ## About IS 448
 * _IS 448 - Markup and Scripting Languages_ covers the history, theory, and practice of markup languages and their associated scripting languages.
-This course covers client-side web technology, such as Javascript and server-side web technology, such PHP, markup languages, such as XML, and common databases used with web technology.
+* This course covers client-side web technology, such as **Javascript** and server-side web technology, such as **PHP**, markup languages, **XML**, and common databases used with web technology.

 ## About the project
 * Students are expected to work in groups to develop a web application with real-life, practical